 The TRX Suspension Trainer is the ideal choice for travelers or anyone who does not want or cannot train in a gym.
 The training system couples effectiveness with practicality, making it a viable alternative to traditional and more expensive training methods.

-This means that you do not need a spotter to help you in case of failure, as you do not risk to get stuck under a barbell loaded with plates, ensuring faster progression.
+This means that you do not need a spotter to help you in case of failure, as you do not risk getting stuck under a barbell loaded with plates, ensuring faster progression.

-However, it requires a period of adjustment to get familiar with these unusual drills, so we recommend to seek the help of a professional suspended body weight workout coach at least to start with, before you can go solo.
+However, it requires a period of adjustment to get familiar with these unusual drills, so we recommend seeking the help of a professional suspended bodyweight workout coach at least to start with before you can go solo.

 Jay always had a passion for fitness.
 A former skinny guy, he built himself 35 lb of lean muscle over the years using different training strategies, going through failures and eventually succeeding, and now wants to share his knowledge with those who value fitness as a way of life.